-Slow Cooker Butterfinger Cheesecake is the creamiest, most delicious cheesecake you will ever try!
-Packed with Butterfinger candy and topped with chocolate sauce, you can’t go wrong!
+Slow Cooker Butterfinger Cheesecake is the creamiest, most delicious cheesecake you’ll ever eat!
+With Butterfingers and chocolate sauce, it’s amazing!

 Guys…this recipe is INSANE!!!!
 And by insane, I mean insanely delicious.
 Did you know that you can make the most delicious cheesecake in your slow cooker?
 If you did, props to you, because I had no idea until about a year ago.
 Since then, I’ve been making all kinds of cakes in my slow cooker, but this one takes the cake (pun intended).
 It’s creamy, decadent and majorly delicious.
 This Slow Cooker Butterfinger Cheesecake is going to impress your family and all your friends.